Amazon Q Developer FAQs

 Amazon Q Developer uses the following contextual information while answering questions: 1.
 Current conversational context, like questions asked and answers and code generated in the conversation panel.
 2. The IDE context, including the selected code line, snippet, or functions in the file, as well as the filename and the repository that the developers are currently working on.

-The Amazon Q Developer Agent for software development is available in VS Code.
+The Amazon Q Developer agents for software development are available in VS Code, JetBrains, and Eclipse (preview) IDEs.

-The Amazon Q Developer Agent for software development in the IDE is available to Amazon Q Developer Pro customers and Amazon Q Developer Free tier customers, with limits.
+The Amazon Q Developer agents for software development in the IDE are available to Amazon Q Developer Pro customers and Amazon Q Developer Free Tier customers, with limits.
 See Getting started with Amazon Q Developer or read the documentation to learn more.

 AWS provides developers with services such as AWS Identity and Access Management Access Analyzer, Amazon Virtual Private Cloud (Amazon VPC) Network Access Analyzer, and Amazon CodeGuru to help verify code and configuration security.
 CodeCatalyst automatically creates deployment pipelines that use these tools to help validate that code changes are tested and safe to deploy.